-88 Marlborough was built ca. 1872-1873 as the home of Susan Cabot (Jackson) Jackson, the widow of iron manufacturer Charles Jackson, Jr. Prior to his death in July of 1871, they had lived at 200 Beacon.
+88 Marlborough was built in 1872 by Grimes & Murray, carpenters, for Susan Cabot (Jackson) Jackson, the widow of iron manufacturer Charles Jackson, Jr.

 Susan Jackson purchased the land for 88 Marlborough on September 7, 1871, from Miss Ann Wainwright Davis.
 It was the eastern 34 feet of a 60 foot wide lot; Ann Davis previously had sold the western 36 feet and it became part of the land on which 90 Marlborough would be built.
 The 60 foot parcel had been part of a 220 foot parcel that Henry Lee, Jr., and Jonathan Amory Davis, Ann Davis’s father, had purchased from the Commonwealth of Massachusetts on November 14, 1863.
 J. Amory Davis died in May of 1865 and his interest was inherited by his daughter.
 On October 6, 1865, she transferred her interest in the eastern 160 feet to Henry Lee, and he transferred his interest in the western 60 feet to her.

 Click here for an index to the deeds for 88 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 423, from Berkeley to Clarendon.

 On July 19, 1872, a Boston Traveller article on “present building operations” in the Back Bay noted that the house was “far advanced toward completion.”